 Note 3: When the input voltage at any pin exceeds the power supply limits (that is, less than GND or greater than V_A), the current at that pin should be limited to 25 mA.
 The 50 mA maximum package input current rating limits the number of pins that can safely exceed the power supplies with an input current of 25 mA to two.
-This limit is not placed upon the power, ground and digital output pins.
+This limit is not placed upon the power and ground pins.